Planebagels/Unity-FPS/README.md

 edit: there is some un-important code I forgot to get rid of, and i'm too lazy to fix it

+edit 2: I just wanted to add that the assets used in the project are not mines.

 # Under MIT liscense
 [What is the MIT liscense?](https://opensource.org/licenses/MIT)